 “The first tourists coming to Svalbard had a lot money and knew a lot about Svalbard, but they didn’t want that, so there were a lot of shorter day tours.
 But over time that changed.
 About 10 years ago we did the first ski crossing from the northern tip to the southern tip of Svalbard, with a small group of skiers and two guides.
 It wasn’t possible to do a tour like that in 1990.”

 The coal company is no longer a big part of the Longyearbyen community, says Arne, and actually, the government has now closed the vast majority of the mines down on Svalbard.
-The work on the archipelago now revolves almost entirely around science or tourism, and the community is incredibly international – with more than 50 nationalities in the small town.
+The work on the archipelago now revolves almost entirely around science or tourism, with several organisations running adventures in Svalbard.
+The community is incredibly international – with more than 50 nationalities in the small town.

 “The locals are much more in tune with nature than before,” he says.
 “Before, it was just the workers; coal miners, and people working for the coal company.
 Some of them did ski tours but not many.
 The use of the nature here has changed dramatically over the years.”

 Arne was key in helping to develop our seven-night adventure in Svalbard.
-The trip involves hiking the Sarkofagen Mountain, with stunning views of Longyearbyen, sticking crampons on for a full-day trek of the Esmark glacier, kayaking next to remarkable glacial ice and staying in a wilderness camp – with visitors, as well as guides, required to take a shift on polar bear watch during the night.
+This socially responsible trip across Svalbard involves hiking the Sarkofagen Mountain, with stunning views of Longyearbyen, sticking crampons on for a full-day trek of the Esmark glacier, kayaking next to remarkable glacial ice and staying in a wilderness camp – with visitors, as well as guides, required to take a shift on polar bear watch during the night.